Update 11 April 2024 – Legislation has been amended

 Individuals or companies must apply for the appropriate licence before undertaking any exploration, preliminary survey or production of petroleum or geothermal energy.

-Exploration Licence (PEL, GEL or GSEL)
+Exploration Licence (PEL, GEL, GSEL or RSEL)

 An exploration licence may be granted for one or more separate areas however, the total licence area cannot exceed: